AvinZarlez/corona-tools/README.md

 # Corona Tools for Visual Studio Code
 ## What this extension is

+This is an *unofficial* extention created by Tobiah Zarlez, and is not affiliated in any way with Corona Labs.

-The goal of this extention is to add miscellaneous functionality to Visual Studio Code for Corona developers
+The goal of this extention is to add miscellaneous functionality to Visual Studio Code for Corona developers.

 ## What this extension isn't